Clergy Sexual Misconduct

 Once the document is created and in place, leaders should receive oversight from other leaders, who should feel the freedom to speak up if needed.
 Oversight is not effective if the church culture is to suppress those voicing concerns.
 Denominations should require that an official incident report is completed and submitted to appropriate headquarters when clergy sexual misconduct is discovered or even suspected.
 If the ministry has a board of directors, the board members should be familiar with the document and ready to enforce policies pertaining to reporting abuse if the need arises.
 It should be clear to all those holding a leadership or board position that no form of abuse will be tolerated at any time and that transparency is part of the ministry culture.

-See sample code of ethics from the American Association of Christian Counselors, provided by The Hope of Survivors.
+See sample code of ethics from the American Association of Christian Counselors.

 Inform Counselees of What to Expect from Counseling and How to Report Abuse